 Financial assistance programs, sometimes called “charity care,” provide free or discounted health care to people who need help paying their medical bills.
-The Affordable Care Act (ACA) requires hospitals with 501(c)(3) nonprofit status to provide this care .
+The Affordable Care Act (ACA) requires hospitals with .
 Some states have charity care laws that also require additional free or discounted care to be provided by hospitals.

 Older adults: If you’re covered by the Qualified Medicare Beneficiary (QMB) program, doctors, suppliers, and other providers should not bill you for services and items covered by Medicare, including deductibles, coinsurance, and copayments.
 If a provider asks you to pay, that’s against the law.
 If the medical provider won’t stop billing you, call Medicare at 1-800-MEDICARE (1-800-633-4227).
 TTY users can call (877) 486-2048.
 If you’re a Qualified Medicare Beneficiary, Medicare can ask your provider to stop billing you and refund any payments you’ve already made.

-Veterans: You may qualify for financial hardship assistance .
+Veterans: You may qualify for .
 This assistance may include repayment plans, copayment exemption, debt relief, and other assistance.
 If you need help understanding your bill or dispute the bill, call the VA Health Resource Center at 866-400-1238.
-Check the VA’s website on financial hardship to learn what options are available in your situation and how to apply for relief.
-If you have billing disputes you can write a letter explaining the situation and submit it to your local VA medical center with “Billing Dispute” on the envelope .
+Check to learn what options are available in your situation and how to apply for relief.
+If you have billing disputes you can write a letter explaining the situation and submit it to your local VA medical center with “Billing Dispute” on the .